DandyQi/CentraBert/ReadMe.md

     --dev=True \
     --version=teacher
 ```
-As you can see, this script will run several training procedures with different hyper-parameter, and the best result will be recorded in `$output_dir/$task/summary.txt`, like:
+When the training is completed, we can find in the log file `model/glue/teacher/rte/summary.txt` the information on model with the best dev result:
 ```bash
 Best metrics: 89.77, best checkpoint: model/glue/teacher/mrpc/Lr-2e-05-Layers-8/ex-3/best_checkpoint/1623838640/model.ckpt-570
 ```
+This is the model that will be used as the teacher in the subsequent knowledge distillation step.

-### Distill
+### Single-Task Knowledge Distillation
-After fine tuning, you can use the following script `shell/distill.sh` to distill the teacher model for better performances.
+In this step,
+we compress the `L` fine-tuned layers in the teacher model into a smaller `l` layered module.
+The following code snippet (see also `shell/distill.sh`) trains three student models for each `l` in `{1, 2, 3}`.
+The training process is basically the same as in the previous step.
+The only difference is that we need to specify the teacher model that is going to be distilled.

 ```bash
 #!/usr/bin/env bash